0xshaikat/CrispyPotatoes/README.md

 When the game starts, the user will input a name and hometown.
 The user raps against other rappers to gain money.
 The user will be able to fight other rappers by spitting bars in a rap battle.
 The more 'fire' the bars are, the more damage will be inflicted upon the opposing rapper.
 By winning rap battles, the user gains money to purchase upgrades to increase their health, defense, and attack stats.
 As you win more rap battles, the enemy rappers deal more damage.
 In order to win the game, the user must win a certain amount of battles to buy a record deal.

 ##Note
 In order to run Exploration mode, which is essentially a search engine for rap lyrics/artists (using the Genius API) you need to have the JSOUP and GSON packages installed.
-As per request, we did not include this in this directory as it would have exceeded 5MB, and is a side feature of our project.
+Just unzip the compressed files "com" and "org".